 Sonia Rivera-Martinez, DO, New York Institute of Technology: Diabetes and OMM: A Randomized Controlled Trial

-Kate Slaymaker, OMS II, Edward Via College of Osteopathic Medicine – Virginia Campus: Inviting Interdisciplinary Input: An Osteopathic Approach to Leveraging Community Support for Prevention and Management of Chronic Disease in Rural and Appalachian Virginia
+Kate Slaymaker, OMS III, Edward Via College of Osteopathic Medicine – Virginia Campus: Inviting Interdisciplinary Input: An Osteopathic Approach to Leveraging Community Support for Prevention and Management of Chronic Disease in Rural and Appalachian Virginia

 Grant periods range from 18 to 24 months.
 Recipients are strongly encouraged to ultimately submit their research for publication in The Journal of the American Osteopathic Association.